top of page

 As part of Dance Leaders Group’s Strength 2 Strength project, focused on capacity building and sector development for the Midlands region, we are excited to be working with art-form specific organisations to address inclusive teaching methodologies across technique, approach and culture.

-There are currently 2 sessions programmed:
+There are 3 sessions programmed:

 Disability Awareness and Inclusion training for South Asian dance styles